Opencart-Webkul/opencart-console/README.md

  Note : For import table we put the sql file inside the sql_import folder

- and export command file will show in sql_export folder
+ and export command file will be in sql_export folder

 ### OpenCart Cache Clear

- This console command will be used to clear the cache of your project using the command mentioned below.
+ This console command is used to clear the cache of your project using the command mentioned below.

 Run the command
    app/console clearcache

 ## Deployment
-This project is still under process. there are some commnd need to add.
+This project is still under process.
+There are some commnd need to add.

 ## Versioning